romilly/pico-code/README.md

 and with
 Raspberry Pi OS on a Pi.

-You'll need to use chmod to make the scripts executable, and you need to install ampy.
+You'll need to use `chmod` to make the scripts executable, and you need to install `ampy`.

 ```
 cd scripts